lokesh-k09/ai-data-agent/README.md

 ## 🛠️ System Architecture

-*(Note: Ensure you upload your architecture diagram image to the repository and link it here)*
 ![Architecture Diagram](./architecture_diagram.png)

 * **Frontend**: Developed using **Streamlit**, providing a conversational chat interface and dynamic file management.